Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Stream"

-Re-exports all named exports from the "effect/Stream" module as "Stream".
+Re-exports all named exports from the "effect/Stream" module as `Stream`.

 **Signature**